miquella/vaulted/doc/vaulted-edit.1.md

    Toggles whether your AWS credentials are substituted with a set of temporary credentials.
 For more details on this process, see the documentation for `vaulted shell`.
-* S - Show/Hide Key
-   Toggles whether Secret Access Key ID is displayed when viewing vault details in the edit menu.
-This setting only affects the current editing session and is reset to hidden each time the vault is reopened for editing.
 * D - Delete
    Removes all AWS details stored in the vault.